- Medicine | MBBS (5 Years), Full time

 Learning and teaching

-- Practical sessions – sessions take place in our laboratories, IT labs, clinical skills labs and wards.
+- Practical sessions – these take place in our laboratories, IT labs, clinical skills labs and/or wards.

-- Communication skills – you will have practical training in interviewing techniques and special sessions devoted to communication between doctors or dentists and their patients.
+- Communication skills – we provide practical training in interviewing techniques with special sessions devoted to communication between doctors or dentists and their patients.

-- Project work – this will bring you in to contact with the local community.
-In the early stages of the course this involves working with GPs and community tutors.
+- Project work will bring you in to contact with the local community.

-- E-learning – students have access to a large amount of teaching material via ‘Blackboard’ – an intranet-based facility which enables you to revisit lectures and masses of other teaching materials at your convenience.
+- E-learning – this allows you to have access to a large amount of teaching material via ‘the university online environment – an intranet-based facility.
+You can revisit lectures and review other teaching materials at your convenience.